CitrusPollo/mkv-batch-set-flag/README.md

 This program reads all mkv files inside a directory and subdirectories.
 For each mkv file, `mkvmerge` finds what tracks are present.
 We look for four properties: `name`, `number`, `type`, and `language`.
+These properties are used to find JPN audio and full ENG subtitles and the program sets them to default tracks.

 <details>
 <summary><h3>Brief overview about track properties</h3></summary>